Which are the best matched betting bank accounts and other payment methods to use in 2019?

 Online betting account security

-Despite online security being at an all time high, it’s still a concern for some punters.
+Despite online security being at an all-time high, it’s still a concern for some punters.

 Running a betting account online generally requires passing personal and financial data over the Internet, putting some gamblers off the idea.

-Sometimes companies with the best cyber security are breached by hackers.
+Sometimes companies with the best cybersecurity are breached by hackers.
 A great example is the Sony Pictures hack of 2014.

 It’s one of the only drawbacks to betting online and one that operators spend a lot of time combatting.

-The most reputable bookies spend thousands on cyber security and protecting customers’ personal and private data.
+The most reputable bookies spend thousands on cybersecurity and protecting customers’ personal and private data.

-We can do our bit as well.
+You can do your bit as well.

 You should only enter your payment information if you’re 100% sure the site you’re using is legitimate.

-Here’s a brilliant tip to check a sites security.
+Here’s a brilliant tip to check a site’s security.